maxz1985/docs/Writerside/topics/1Password-on-Pixel-Unable-to-Fill-Passkeys.md

 ![Screenshot_20240321-164408.png](1password-on-pixel-unable-to-fill-passkeys-01.png) {thumbnail="true"}

-### Configure Chrome to allow 3rd Party applications to fill passkeys
+### Configure Chrome to allow third Party applications to fill passkeys

 Open a new tab in the phone's Chrome app and navigate to `chrome://flags`